Theewaterskloof Local Municipality: Geography

 The municipality covers an area of 3232 km2 in the western interior of the Overberg region.
 It occupies the area between the Riviersonderend Mountains to the north and the Kogelberg and Kleinrivier Mountains to the south; to the west it stretches as far as the Hottentots-Holland mountains.

 The western area of the municipality is the Elgin Valley, drained by the Palmiet River.
 The northern part is the valley of the Sonderend River including the Theewaterskloof Dam.
 The southeastern part is in the Overberg plain, drained by the Bot and Klein Rivers.

+According to the 2022 South African census the municipality has a population of 139,563 people.
+Of this population, 55.2% describe themselves as "Coloured", 34.7% as "Black African", and 8.5% as "White".

 According to the 2011 census the municipality has a population of 108,790 people in 28,884 households.
 Of this population, 62.9% describe themselves as "Coloured", 26.4% as "Black African", and 9.4% as "White".
 The first language of 73.6% of the population is Afrikaans, while 16.9% speak Xhosa, 3.9% speak English and 3.6% speak Sotho.

 The largest town in the municipality is Grabouw in the Elgin Valley, which as of 2011 has a population of 30,337.
 However, the municipal headquarters are situated in Caledon (pop.
 13,020) on the plain.
 Between Grabouw and Caledon is Botrivier (pop.
 5,505) at the base of the Houwhoek Pass.
 Villiersdorp (pop.
 10,004) is located in the northern part of the municipality close to the Theewaterskloof Dam.
 Downstream from the dam along the Sonderend River are the villages of Genadendal (pop.
 5,663), Greyton (pop.
 2,780) and Riviersonderend (pop.
 5,245).
 The smallest town in the district is Tesselaarsdal, which is approximately 20km south-east of Caledon.